Homological stability for topological chiral homology of completions: Introduction

 Every time one proves a homological stability result, the obvious follow-up problem is to determine the stable homology.
 In the case of topological chiral homology, a description of the stable homology precedes the stability result.

-The technique used to determine the stable homology is known as scanning.
-It was previously used in the context of configuration spaces by Segal and McDuff \cite{Se3} \cite{Mc1} and in the context of bounded symmetric powers by Kallel \cite{K2}.
-Any framed $E_n$-algebra $A$ has an $n$-fold classifying space denoted $B^n A$.
+The technique used to determine the stable homology is known as \emph{scanning}.
+It was previously used in the context of configuration spaces by Segal \cite{Se3} and McDuff \cite{Mc1} and in the context of bounded symmetric powers by Kallel \cite{K2} and Yamaguchi \cite{Y}.
+Any framed $E_n$-algebra $A$ has an $n$-fold classifying space denoted $B^n A$ \cite{M}, which is unique up to weak homotopy equivalence.
 When the monoid $\pi_0(A)$ is actually a group, this $n$-fold classifying space can be viewed as an $n$-fold delooping.
-That is, $B^n A$ is a $(n-1)$-connected space whose $n$-fold based loop space is homotopy equivalent to $A$ and it is unique up to homotopy.
-If we apply this $n$-fold classifying space procedure locally on manifold $M$, we get a bundle $B^{TM} A$ with fiber $B^n A$.
-The scanning map is a map:
+That is, $B^n A$ is a $(n-1)$-connected space whose $n$-fold based loop space is homotopy equivalent to $A$.
+If we apply this $n$-fold classifying space procedure locally on an $n$ dimensional manifold $M$, we get a locally trivial fiber bundle $B^{TM} A$ with fiber $B^n A$ \cite{Sa}.
+The \emph{scanning map} is a map:

-where $\Gamma_M(B^{TM} A)$ is the space of compactly supported sections of the bundle $B^{TM} A$ over $M$, i.e. sections that send the complement of a compact subset of $M$ to the basepoint of $B^n A$.
+where $\Gamma_M(B^{TM} A)$ is the space of compactly supported sections of the bundle $B^{TM} A$ over $M$, i.e. sections that send the complement of a compact subset of $M$ to the base point of $B^n A$.
 See Definition \ref{defscan} for the definition of the scanning map.

-The scanning map is a weak homotopy equivalence when $\pi_0(A)$ is a group \cite{Sa} \cite{Lu}, a result known as non-abelian Poincar\'e duality.
+The scanning map is a weak homotopy equivalence when $\pi_0(A)$ is a group \cite{Sa} \cite{Lu}, a result known as \emph{non-abelian Poincar\'e duality}.
 However, the scanning map is also interesting when $\pi_0(A)$ is not a group.
 In \cite{Mi2}, it was shown that when $M$ admits boundary the mapping telescope of $\int_M A$ under the stabilization maps is homology equivalent to $\Gamma_M(B^{TM} A)$, see Theorem \ref{thmscanning}.
-By substituting $A = \bar{P}$, the completion of the partial framed $E_n$-algebra $P$ and using the results of this paper, we conclude that the scanning map $s:\int^k_M P \to \Gamma^k_M(M,B^{TM} P)$ is a homology equivalence in a range tending to infinity with $k$.
+By substituting $A = \bar{P}$, the completion of the partial framed $E_n$-algebra $P$ and using the results of this paper, we conclude that the scanning map $s:\int^k_M P \to \Gamma^k_M(B^{TM} P)$ is a homology equivalence in a range tending to infinity with $k$.
 Here the superscript $k$ denotes the subspace of degree $k$ sections.
 We thus deduce the following corollary.